privacybydesign/pbdf-website/pages/meetings.md

    included (or deleted) from this list, please send an email to: irma 'at' privacybydesign.foundation

- * **Participation** is free, but registration is appreciated by sending a short message to the email address: dis-secr 'at' cs.ru.nl
+ * **Participation** is free, but registration is appreciated for physical meetings by sending a short message to the email address: dis-secr 'at' cs.ru.nl

 ### Upcoming IRMA meeting: Friday afternoon, March 5, 2021.

+The meeting will take place via IRMA-meet.
+A link will be posted here later.

 **Programme:**